• Skip to primary navigation

 Price Includes

-Price includes: Comfortable B&B accommodation for 11 nights; Services of a full-time bilingual tour guide; All breakfasts and lunches, and 8 dinners; Beer/Wine; Support vehicle and driver to transport luggage to destination; All entrances shown as included in the itinerary; Arrival transfers in Leon; Transfer to Santiago de Compostela airport or train station at the end of the tour; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: Comfortable B&B accommodation for 11 nights; Services of a full-time bilingual tour guide; All breakfasts and lunches, and 8 dinners; Beer/Wine; Support vehicle and driver to transport luggage to destination; All entrances shown as included in the itinerary; Transfer to Santiago de Compostela airport or train station at the end of the tour; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.